1. cloudComPy: a first example

 This project proposes a Python module to interface to CloudCompare, of equivalent level to the command mode of CloudCompare.

 CloudComPy does not yet cover all the features of CloudCompare.
-Features are added according to the needs reported by users, feel free to post issues in GitHub.
+Features are added according to the needs reported by users, feel free to post issues in GitHub or GitLab.

 Here is an example of a Python script: